Nyco/Lean-Storytelling/README.md

 * Try, learn, get feedback, remix, change, and adapt to your audience, always & continuously!
 * If you reduce your story to the bare minimum, just a few words, you might land on your Unique Value Proposition (UVP).
 * If you want to seriously learn strong story telling techniques, read the right litterature.
+* This story telling technique differentiates: it is lean and agile, not generic, more dedicated to businesses

 Core | Options | More options
 :--:|:--|:--